Aditya32122/Multi-Database-Concurrent-System/myapp/README.md

 - **Product ID**: Required, must be a positive integer
 - **Quantity**: Required, must be greater than 0

-All validations are performed at the **application level** without database constraints.
+All validations are performed at the **application level** without database constraints

 ## 🗄️ Database Architecture